 In January 2014, Public Knowledge sent a letter to the Chairman of the FCC to call for an investigation of data caps and AT&T's sponsored data agreement.

-We also produced a podcast exclusively on the topic of data caps.
+We also produced the below video about the problem with data caps.

 Here are the PK experts on this issue: